-One of the most significant innovations planned for introduction under business insurance in 2019 is cyber risk coverage.
+In 2019, the Board of Directors approved a product covering cyber risks.
 This insurance will target entrepreneurs and legal entities and will provide them with protection primarily against hacking, malware and data theft.
+The sale of of this insurance is planned for launch in 2020.